 So you've decided to finance your next car purchase?
-Now it's all about the need-to-know before applying so you can get in place for the application.
+Now it's all about what you need to know before applying, so you can get in place for the application.
 For starters, it helps to have a good credit score.
 Generally, the higher your score, the better your chances of being granted financing.
 Being able to prove your source of income also helps, as any lender will want proof that you can afford the monthly repayments.
 You'll also need to provide other documentation, such as proof of identity and your address.
 A passport (or driving licence) should suffice, while recent bank statements or utility bills will be enough to prove your address.

 How should I prepare for a car loan application?

 There are a few things you should know in preparation for buying a car if you're one of the six million people who use finance to purchase their vehicle.
 For starters, it's all about the deposit (or deposit).
 This is the amount you pay from your own pocket, and it dictates how much you'll need to borrow.
 You can use a car loan calculator to see how much you might be able to borrow.
 Also, don't forget to take your time when choosing a vehicle.
 Make a pros and cons list to see if a car is a good choice and if it's worth financing.
 Lastly, get finance quotes and don't be afraid to ask questions about the car and financing options.
 The more clarity you have, the more confident you'll feel about your purchase.

 How do I get finance for a car loan?

 There are several ways you can get car financing.
 These include going straight through the dealership and financing the car through them.
 Alternatively, you can do it directly with the carmaker at an official dealership.
 Both of these methods are popular for hire-purchase and personal contract purchase agreements.
 There's also the option of getting a loan, either with a bank or a specialised lender.
 Whichever option you choose, make sure that you settle on a deal that works for you, and look out for things like the interest rate to ensure you're not paying too much each month.